upgrade your clients

 Where are there gaps in the wedding marketplace?

-If you've read the book Blue Ocean Strategy, then you know you should be aiming to build a business that doesn't compete on pricing and services.
-One way to do that is to explore what gaps exist in the marketplace – and if that gap is interesting to you – fill it.
+If you’ve read the book Blue Ocean Strategy, then you know you should be aiming to build a business that doesn’t compete on pricing and services.
+One way to do that is to explore what gaps exist in the marketplace – and if that gap interests you, fill it.

 You’ve done a lot of work so far to discover your wedding industry niche, and this last question helps you to drill down and uncover an opportunity that no one else is paying attention to.